not0x9e3779b9/ti84-plus-ce-math-programs/numerical_methods/README.md

 This folder contains two types of TI-84 Plus CE programs:

 ### 1. equations/
-Programs that display the core formulas for numerical linear algebra methods.
+Programs that display the formulas for numerical linear algebra methods.
 These are for studying, reference, and viewing the iteration steps.

 ### 2. solvers/
 Programs that perform the actual numerical iterations to solve **Ax = b**.